 Oil in the water can be deadly for animals.
 Oil is toxic when ingested.
 When birds get oil on their feathers, it impairs the important waterproofing that is necessary to keep a bird warm.
 A bird may also lose its ability to float in the water or to fly if it is covered in oil.
 Oiled marine mammals may suffer from hypothermia.
 Oil may cause reproductive problems and genetic abnormalities in fish.
 Contaminants may enter the food chain and result in seafood that is unfit for people to eat.

 As of November 26, 2007, 2,125 birds were either found dead or died after collection due to the Cosco Busan oil spill in San Francisco Bay.
 As of that date, 773 birds had been cleaned of oil and 188 of those had been released back into the Bay.
 Recovery workers after the 1989 Exxon Valdez incident, which spilled 11 million gallons of oil in Alaska, collected about 30,000 dead oiled birds and 1,000 dead sea otters, among other animals.
 Many other animals were likely affected but not recovered.
 Dolphin health was still being impacted years after the 2010 Deepwater Horizon explosion that spilled more than 130 million gallons into Gulf of Mexico waters.

 More information on the effects of oil on wildlife:

-the ocean comes from runoff from roadways that flows into storm drains and then into waterways.
+Although large oil spills are disastrous for people and wildlife, much of the oil spilled into the ocean comes from runoff from roadways that flows into storm drains and then into waterways.
 This means that individuals can have a big impact on the health of our coast and ocean.